 Crofting is one of my current day jobs (thankfully, and hence why I stopped lambing although it doesn’t mean I don’t work at night, I just cover it if needed).
 Anyway, besides the day job, I have other interests.
 Yes, I like my cows but I don’t cow whisper all the time.
 The brushcutter and I get on well.
 The flail mower, the garden, the mole traps, are all things I enjoy doing.
 And they tend to get the priority.
-They give a huge satisfaction in seeing your work.
-But I also have ‘inside’ interests.
+They give a huge satisfaction in seeing your accomplishments.
+But I also have ‘indoor’ interests.
 Spinning, knitting, cross stitch, oh, … Continue reading Ace of spades

 Although we have plenty of home sourced meat, we do get venison from time to time.
 As neither of us have the ticket needed to sell it, we get to enjoy all the benefits or pass some on to family and friends as gifts.
 It also ties us over if we are between stock available in the freezer.
 And over time, we have developed a few recipes we enjoy with venison.
 So one recent evening was no exception.
 With many thanks to Hugh Fearnley-Whittingstall’s Meat cookbook, there is a particular flambé recipe we enjoy.
 That’s all fine until the flambé’s … Continue reading Ian Sparkles and the flambé.